mrakgr/Trading-Journal/journal_2025.md

 How High Frequency Trading Became “The Most Cutthroat Business!” - Ex-HFT Trader, Annanay Kapila

 I won't watch all of this today.

+12/5/2025

+11:25am.
+It's not that I am slacking, it's just that I am in rules hell.

+I am going stop studying trader interviews completely as those people are all clueless.

+Even super profitable traders cannot give me a framework for learning how to trade.

+And the challenge of trading is just the same as the challenge of anything else.
+I need to find the rules.

+But I don't quite have the tools for it.
+I am starting to see that I'll try pushing through with NNs despite everything I said.

+Agh, let me chill and then I am going to resume programming.
+I am going to get the dataset cleaned up and ready for backtesting.

+Forget the simulations.
+I need to learn the power of very simple rules.